 - Bioavailable animal protein, which the body is able to breakdown into amino acids and reform into the proteins it needs

-- High-quality fats
+- High-quality fats that support cellular health

-- Easily digestible carbs (the main source of energy for your cells!)
+- Easily digestible carbs (the main source of energy for your cells!) like root vegetables

 - Non-glutinous grains to tolerance.
 Again, everyone is different, and you may be able to more easily digest certain grains, nuts, and seeds when they are soaked and/or sprouted.